 Charge & Purpose

 The Research Council is charged with the promotion and development of research and creative activity throughout the university community.
-The Council serves as adviser to the President, the Senior Vice President and Provost, the Vice President for Research, and the Faculty Senate in matters regarding research.
-The Council also makes recommendations to the Vice President for Research on the allocation of internal funds in support of the research and creative activity of the faculty.
+The Council serves as adviser to the President, the Senior Vice President and Provost, the Vice President for Research and Partnerships, and the Faculty Senate in matters regarding research.
+The Council also makes recommendations to the Vice President for Research and Partnerships on the allocation of internal funds in support of the research and creative activity of the faculty.

 The primary function of the Council is to evaluate internal proposals requesting university funds for the support of research and creative activities and to make recommendations concerning the awarding of research professorships.

 The Research Council should undertake other activities it considers appropriate to foster and promote the research and creative functions of the faculty and students of The University of Oklahoma.

 The Research Council (Norman) shall consist of 15 Faculty Members of which the Faculty Senate appoints 10 and the President appoints 5.
 The term of the appointment is for 3 years with 1/3 of the membership retiring each year.
 The Vice President for Research and Partnerships holds an Ex-officio, non-voting position as does the Director of the Office of Research Services.
 Staff services are provided by the Vice President for Research and Partnerships.

 Individuals recommended for Council membership should be tenured and currently active in either research, scholarship, or creative activities.
 Any unit that has its own tenure line is eligible to nominate someone whose discipline matches the call for a disciplinary area listed as having vacancies.
 If a member of the Council is nominated for a research professorship considered by the Research Council, the member must either have his/her name withdrawn from the nomination or resign from the Council for the remainder of his/her term.
 The representation will be reviewed by the Council every 3 years.

 Appointments to the Council should provide a balanced representation across the university by including members in each of the following six areas: